-An Irish writer and painter who was among the first Quinn favored was George Russell (A.E.).
+An Irish writer and painter who was among the first Quinn favored were George Russell (A.E.).
 Quinn bought a number of Russell’s paintings and promoted him by exhibiting his purchases at several shows, including the Irish Industrial Exhibit at Madison Square Garden in September 1905, and the great Armory Show of 1913.

 When John Millington Synge began his correspondence with Quinn in 1904, he was of course attracted to Quinn’s interest in him and support of his work; but he also recognized a kindred soul.
-Quinn’s love of Irish art and Irish causes became central establishing a warm friendship and a genuine critical exchange between the two.
+Quinn’s love of Irish art and Irish causes became central to establishing a warm friendship and a genuine critical exchange between the two.

 In Synge’s first existing letter (September 5, 1904), he thanks Quinn for securing copyrights for Shadow of the Glen, Well of the Saints, and Playboy of the Western World.
 “Extremely grateful” for Quinn’s earlier advice, Synge writes about his new play, The Tinker’s Wedding, and asks Quinn’s advice about preparing it for publication.
 In this and further correspondence, he often asks Quinn to advise him and to settle contracts for him.

-The two talk frankly about Parnell, Hugh Lane’s art movement, The Gaelic League under Douglas Hyde (whom Quinn had supported financially and morally), about agricultural development in Ireland as promoted by another of Quinn’s friends, Horace Plunkett, about Sinn Fein and Irish politics in general.
+The two talk frankly about Parnell, Hugh Lane’s art movement, The Gaelic League under Douglas Hyde (whom Quinn had supported financially and morally), agricultural development in Ireland as promoted by another of Quinn’s friends, Horace Plunkett, about Sinn Fein and Irish politics in general.
 Quinn often was impatient with the progress of Home Rule and attributed its failure at least partially to the Irish themselves.
-He writes to Synge on December 11,1907 that “I sometimes think that Irish patriots and Irish newspapers really don’t know what the truth is and wouldn’t see it if they saw her coming down the street in a white robe with a sign on her back with the words on it ‘I am the truth.”’
+He writes to Synge on December 11, 1907 that “I sometimes think that Irish patriots and Irish newspapers really don’t know what the truth is and wouldn’t see it if they saw her coming down the street in a white robe with a sign on her back with the words on it ‘I am the truth.”’